Streakss/Mega-Swag/README.md

-Put the .zip file into your resource pack folder.
+Extract the .zip file into your resource pack folder.